 - Facilitating and monitoring other multilateral, regional and bilateral co-operation available to developing countries.

-UN Environment (UNEP) became an Implementing Agency of the Protocol’s Multilateral Fund on 19 June 1991, and it was given this clearinghouse mandate.
-Since that date, UN Environment OzonAction has been strengthening the capacity of governments - particularly the operational focal points for the Montreal Protocol, known as National Ozone Units (NOUs) - and industry in developing countries to elaborate and enforce the policies required to implement the Protocol and to make informed decisions about alternative technologies.
+UN Environment Programme (UNEP) became an Implementing Agency of the Protocol’s Multilateral Fund on 19 June 1991, and it was given this clearinghouse mandate.
+Since that date, UNEP OzonAction has been strengthening the capacity of governments - particularly the operational focal points for the Montreal Protocol, known as National Ozone Units (NOUs) - and industry in developing countries to elaborate and enforce the policies required to implement the Protocol and to make informed decisions about alternative technologies.
 Our overall goal is to enable those countries to meet and sustain their compliance obligations under the treaty.

-OzonAction is part of UN Environment's Law Division.
+OzonAction is part of UNEP's Law Division.

 OzonAction serving developing countries through CAP